What is Interest Expense?

 source: Colgate SEC filings

 Net interest expense is the Total Interest net of any interest income received on Investments.
 On a financial statement, the income can be listed separately from expenses or provide a net interest number which is either positive or negative.

-This has been a guide to what is Interest Expense in the Income Statement.
-Here we discuss how to record interest expense in income statement & balance sheet along with its practical examples.
+This has been a guide to what is Interest Expense in the Income Statement and its meaning.
+Here we discuss how to record interest expense in income statement & balance sheet along with its journal entries.
 You may learn more about accounting from the following articles –